PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_functions.md

 `````
 This code is an old classic describing the evolution of the mutually dependent fox and rabbit populations - an example of mutual recursion.

-But it will not run - no matter which function is listed first because the call each other.
+But it will not run - no matter which function is listed first because the functions call each other.
 ````{code-cell} c++
 :tags: [remove-output, skip-execution]
 #include <iostream>